 Guys, making new friends as an adult is hard.
 Making new friends as a wife and mother is even harder.
 I have stayed in toxic friendships for years because it honestly felt easier than cultivating new friendships.
 In the past, my husband and I struggled to find even just one couple we could both connect with and that was in the same life stage as us.
 And what about once you’ve made a new friend?
 Once the “honeymoon stage” has worn off and you’re dealing with real life issues, how do you navigate the complexities of keeping a friendship?
 It should be easy, but the truth of the matter is that a lot of times – it is messy.
 I have found that nothing kills a friendship faster than insecurity and a competition mentality.
 If you choose to be friends with someone, you have to make a conscious effort to love and trust them.
 No friendship can thrive under paranoia and constant criticism.
 This week I asked my social media followers for the best friendship advice they’ve been given and the first one I got went like this: “celebrate their wins even when you feel like you’re not winning!
 It is not a competition but a relationship.”
 Amen, Brooke!

 Do you know those parts in the bible when they say: be anxious for nothing; let your heart not be troubled; trust in the Lord; and fear not for I am with you?
-I had always thought those to be words meant to comfort me in times in times of struggle.
-However, when I found myself with a full blown anxiety disorder I looked to the church for guidance and was surprised at the response.
+I had always thought those words to be meant to comfort me in times in times of struggle.
+However, when I found myself with a full blown anxiety disorder, I looked to the church for guidance and was surprised at the response.
 In short, I was told that being anxious was a sin because it meant that I was not trusting in the Lord.

 I’ve been on somewhat of a spiritual journey over the past year or so.
 It all started with a personal challenge during Lent of 2015.
 I was raised Catholic and my husband Methodist.
 At the time, neither one of us were really connecting with our current denominations.
 I was determined to find a new church home for my family.
 I posted on Facebook asking for church suggestions and told my husband, “if we have to visit a different church every Sunday then that’s what we’re going to do.”
 As luck would have it, we visited River City Vineyard Community Church one time and never really looked back.